NickHirras/asteroids-pascal/README.md

 This is a clone of the classic arcade game "Asteroids," written in Turbo Pascal using the BGI library for graphics.

-This project was written by Nicholas Smith in November 2000 for a Programming Concepts II class.
+This project was done in November 2000 for a Programming Concepts II class.

 ## Screenshots